Radiation-induced lung injury

 Radiation-induced lung injury (RILI) is a general term for damage to the lungs as a result of exposure to ionizing radiation.
 In general terms, such damage is divided into early inflammatory damage (radiation pneumonitis) and later complications of chronic scarring (radiation fibrosis).
-Pulmonary radiation injury most commonly occurs as a result of radiation therapy administered to treat cancer.
+Pulmonary radiation injury is an unavoidable risk of radiation therapy administered to treat thoracic or lung cancer.

 Symptoms and signs

-The lungs are a radiosensitive organ, and radiation pneumonitis can occur leading to pulmonary insufficiency and death (100% after exposure to 50 gray of radiation), in a few months.
+The lungs are a radiosensitive organ, and radiation pneumonitis can occur leading to pulmonary insufficiency and death (100% after exposure to 50 gray of radiation) in a few months.
 Radiation pneumonitis is characterized by: